TheRenegadeCoder/sample-programs-website/sources/programs/prime-number/python/how-to-implement-the-solution.md

 This part of the code checks if the integer is divisible by 2 (and not equal 2), if a number can be divided by 2 it cannot be prime however 2 is a prime number.
-Or if the integer is 1, it also cannot be prime by definition.
+If the integer is 1, it also cannot be prime by definition.

 The `%` is called the modulo operator which returns the remainder of a division, for example `10 % 2 = 0` because 2 divides into 10 five times evenly (`2 * 5  = 10`).
 However if we had